 To be eligible for the BOOST program, students need:

-- Documentation of Intellectual Disability (IEP, 504, physician diagnosis, etc.)
+- Documentation of disability (IEP, 504, physician diagnosis, etc.)

 - Desire to become employed